Waste Management Australia: Is The Recycling Industry In Crisis? How Can Boosting Recycling Help?

-You may have read in our recent blogs how the changes in legislation by the Chinese Government are having real impacts on waste management Australia practices.
+You may have read in our recent blogs how the changes in legislation by the Chinese Government are having real impacts on waste management practices in Australia.

-In today’s blog – we want to look at the topic in a bit more detail.
-This issue is going to have very large impacts for Australian waste and recycling services – covering both residential and commercial collections.
+In today’s blog, we want to look at the topic in a bit of more detail.
+This issue is going to have very large impacts on Australian waste and recycling services, covering both residential and commercial collections.

-The adjustments required by the industry will happen over many years – and will require a lot of thought by Government, local councils, the waste management Australia operators and discussion with China.
+The adjustments required by the industry will happen over time, and it will require a lot of thought by Government, local councils, Australia’s waste management operators, and discussion with China.

 You can easily check prices and arrange your services by pressing the button below:

-In recent years – much of the world has sold or sent recycling commodities and waste to China.
-This low cost outlet has been the basis of much of the recycling programmes in Australia.
+Over 2 years ago, much of the world has sold or sent recycling commodities and waste to China.
+This low-cost outlet has been the basis of much of the recycling programmes in Australia.

-For this reason – Australia has limited recycling plants.
-As manufacturing is also greatly reduced, the local outlets or offtakers for recycling commodities is also low.
+For this reason, Australia has limited recycling plants, therefore hindering waste management.
+As manufacturing is also greatly reduced, the local outlets or off-takers for recycling commodities is also low.